tetaPehta/Tom-Crean-Quiz/README.md

 ## BUGS
 1. JS for True and False statments
 ⋅⋅⋅When inspecting my progress in deployed site I have noticed, that my understanding of JS regarding the True and False statments is wrong.
 I thought that I can create more that one false statment.
 I have reverted back to student content in JS Essentials and Love Math Project, for better understanding.
+FIX:
 Will Implement the changes in HTML and JS structure for Multiple Choice Quiz.

+2. Start Quiz
+⋅⋅⋅When re-building the quiz into correct form, I have merged quiz.html and index.html.
+Missing the function for start of Quiz.
+FIX:
+Added the funtion in JS.